 We all know that mobile phones use electromagnetic radiation.
 This radiation that mobile devices emit is used for communication with cell towers.
-To learn more about how your phone communicates with cell towers, click here.

 Depending on the model and carrier network, mobiles phones use radio waves that have a frequency range of 450-2100 megahertz (MHz).
 These waves can carry our voice or other data at the speed of light through the air.
 These radio waves disseminate in all directions, but they can be absorbed or reflected by surfaces in the surrounding environment in which they propagate.
 Thus, when we talk on the mobile device and keep our phone close to our ear, a part of the radiation emitted from the device is absorbed by our body.
 The specific absorption rate (SAR) value measures this rate at which radiation is absorbed by the human body when exposed to radio waves.

 Before we start our discussion about SAR value and its significance, we need to first understand some concepts of network connectivity, such as antenna and signal strength, to have a better grasp of SAR.

 Now, every mobile phone out there has at least one radio antenna.
 An antenna can transmit or receive these radio signals from the cell tower.
 Older phones (typically without Internet connectivity) used to have external antenna that transmitted their radio signals.
 However, most mobile phones nowadays have a built-in antenna for convenience.
 In fact, there is an assorted mix of antennas serving different purpose, such as for WiFi (for surfing the Internet), Bluetooth (for sharing files), GPS (for location tracking) and so on.